Zeyu-Li/Unity-Advanced-3D-Tutorial/README.md

 **Skybox**

 Next we will do a skybox, although it will actually be a nightbox.
-Skybox contain your world and is present as the sky in a default new 3D project.
+Skybox contains your world and is present as the sky in a default new 3D project.
 For this tutorial, we remake the skybox presently in the scene

 1. In materials folder, do another Create->Material